Urabewe/OllamaVision/README.md

 This extension will add a new tab in SwarmUI under the "Utilities" section called "OllamaVision".
 Inside of this tab is a utility that will allow you to use Ollama and LLAVA Vision models to analyze images, give a brief description of that image, then allow you to send that output/description straight to the "Generate" tab to use/edit as a prompt for image generation.
+With it's ability to change prompt response types we can get a varied amount of information from a single image.
+With presets for "Artistic Style", "Facial Features", "Color Palette" and more we can gleam a lot of info to create wonderful images.

 The extension is based around ease of use.
-Just click connect, choose your model, paste/upload your image, then press analyze.
+Just click connect, choose your model, run with default prompt or another preset, upload/paste your image, then press analyze.
 That's it.
 The extension itself does not load any models it only sends and recieves data from Ollama so there is no extra overhead.
-There is also an option to unload models if needed.
+There is also an option to unload models from memory so there is 0 impact on image generation.
 This is meant to be a lightweight frontend for Ollama vision models.

-# To use the screenshot option:

-Right now the screenshot function is not fully built.
-With that, you can use the built in tool in Windows.
-Press "Windows+Shift+S", select an area of the screen to capture or the whole screen, this will save to clipboard, then inside of the extension press "Paste with CTRL+V" button, then press CTRL+V to load your image.
-You can also right click on an image in your browser, copy image, then paste it in as well.
-Pretty much, any image in your clipboard, you can use inside of OllamaVision.
-This feature will be fully developed at a later date.
-The goal is for the extension to have it's very own screenshot function built-in and will auto paste the image into the extension while still giving you the ability to paste in yourself.

 # Installation:

 1. Open a command prompt to your /SwarmUI/src/Extensions folder.
 2. Enter `git clone https://github.com/Urabewe/OllamaVision.git` and press enter
 3. This will clone this repo to the Extensions folder for installation.
-4. Go to /SwarmUI/ main directory and run "windows-update.bat" (note this is UNTESTED on anything Linux, if anyone can help with this let me know please) this will install the extension into SwarmUI
+4. Go to /SwarmUI/ main directory and run "windows-update.bat" (NOTE: This is UNTESTED on anything Linux, if anyone can help with this let me know, please.) this will install the extension into SwarmUI
 5. Launch SwarmUI and the extension will be installed and should be ready to use.

 # Use:
 1. Simple!
 Once installed and you're in SwarmUI go to the "Utilities" tab.
-2. You should now see another tab named "OllamaVision" click on that.
+2. You should now see another tab named "OllamaVision", click on that.
 Welcome to OllamaVision!

 3. Now, in the upper right corner we will see a button that says connect.
 Click that and it will automatically connect to Ollama and pull the list of available vision models you have installed.

 ![Red Connect status](https://github.com/user-attachments/assets/74619aa0-a906-43f3-be41-299270131066)